AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/01_Introduction.rst

 The problem with the C code is that we forgot to call :c:`MOD_DEGREES` in the for loop of add_angles.
 This means that it is possible for add_angles to return values greater than :c:`DEGREES_MAX`.
-Let’s look at the equivalent Ada code now to see how Ada handles the situation.
+Let's look at the equivalent Ada code now to see how Ada handles the situation.
 The first thing we do in the Ada code is to create the type :ada:`Degrees` which is a modular type.
 This means that the compiler is going to handle performing the modulus operation for us.
-If we use the same for loop in the :ada:`Add_Angles` function, we can see that we aren’t doing anything special to make sure that our resulting value is within the 360° range we need it to be in.
+If we use the same for loop in the :ada:`Add_Angles` function, we can see that we aren't doing anything special to make sure that our resulting value is within the 360° range we need it to be in.